systechafrica/systechafrica.github.io/members/claimActivities.md

 To initiate a claim whose **Reason for Exit** is **Resignation**, Click **Initiate Movement/Claim** link will load an exit form (see the following screenshot) where configurations for processing the claim are set.
 Fill the form with the required details and then click the **Confirm Exit Documents Checklist** button (as shown in the next screenshot but one) to confirm receipt of relevant documents from the member.

-After confirming that the documents we received by the scheme administrator, click the save button to proceed with the claim process.
+After confirming receipt of documents, click the Save button to proceed with the claim process as shown below:

 <img  alt="Initiate Movement/Claim" width="90%" height="auto"  class="center"  src="../media3/contri20.png">

-Below is the **Exit Documents Checklist** window.
-Select a document from the list and double click each item to confirm receipt of the document, otherwise click the **Receive Document** button to upload the document.
+Clicking the **Confirm Exit Documents Checklist** button, as shown in the previously, will open the Benefits Log Checklist Confirmation window.
+Select a document from the list and double click to confirm receipt of the document.
+Otherwise click the **Receive Document** button to upload the document as shown below:

 <img  alt="Exit Documents Checklist" width="90%" height="auto"  class="center"  src="../media3/contri21.png">